lawrennd/old_talks/_ai/includes/conversation-probability.md

 \editme
 \newslide{}

-\subsection{Probability Conversations}
+\notes{\subsection{Probability Conversations}}

 \figure{\includediagram{\diagramsDir/ai/anne-probability-conversation}}{80%}}{The focus so far has been on reducing uncertainty to a few representative values and sharing numbers with human beings.
-We forget that most people can be confused by basic probabilities for example the prosecutor's fallacy.}{anne-probability-conversation-6}
+We forget that most people can be confused by basic probabilities for example the prosecutor's fallacy.}{anne-probability-conversation}

 \newslide{In practice ...}